BoPeng/simuPOP-examples/published/simuComplexDisease/README.md

-(:title Simulation of human genetic diseases with selection:)
+#  Simulation of human genetic diseases with selection